posted this on December 31, 2010, 16:31

 Using a slideshow for adverts

-It's possible to link the images in a slideshow to other content.
-This means you could use it for displaying adverts.
+It's also possible to link the images in a slideshow to other content.
+This means you could use it for displaying adverts to events or other content in the site.
 Link your images as follows:

 Locate your image and select it to display its properties.